 Snow in February ranges from over 19.3 inches in heavy snowfall years to under 5.8 inches in light years.

 When Detroit Has Its First & Last Snowfalls

 Detroit's first snowfall of winter usually arrives in November.
 In rare years October also receives a light snowfall.

 The season's last snowfall typically happens in April, although at least one in four Aprils receive no fresh snow.

 Detroit is normally free of snow every year from May to September.

 How Many Snowstorms Detroit Gets

-Snowstorms of over five inches a day usually occur a couple times a year.
+Snowstorms of over five inches a day usually occur once or twice a year.
 But major blizzards that dump ten inches or more in one day are rare events that don't happen every year.
 Storms this severe normally show up only in January.